Mohamed Ben Attia

 Mohamed Ben Attia, born January 5, 1976, in Tunis, is a Tunisian director and screenwriter.

 Early life and education

-Born in 1976 in Tunis, Tunisia, he graduated from the Institute of Higher Commercial Studies of Carthage in 1998.
+Born in 1976 in Tunis, Tunisia, he graduated from the Carthage High Commercial Studies Institute in 1998.
 Then, he projected a film career and tried to enter La Femis in Paris, which he was denied access after the third and final round of selections.
 A few years later, Ben Attia is holder of a diploma of specialized higher studies in audio-visual communication obtained at the university of Valenciennes.

 Career

 After various jobs in audiovisual post-production, he was finally hired for twelve years in a commercial position and prospecting at a car dealership in Tunis.